jiowcl/MQL-CopyTrade/README.md

 # TODO

 - Trading hours during which the subscriber is allowed to trade
-- Invert original trade direction
+- Invert original trade direction (Solved)
 - Copy orders with specific Symbols (Solved)